Betsalely/john/README.md

 ### Hi, my name is John Carlo
-Iam 15 years old and i studied here in WSC im year 11 now.
+Iam 15 years old and I studied here in WSC.
+I'm in year 11 now.
-I like going to the park play some games like basket ball and relax under the treeand sometimes go to the beach
+I like going to the park to play some games.
+Some examples include basketball, relaxing under the tree and sometimes going to the beach.